sameul-islam/rolax.resort/README.md

-# Rolex.Resort Hotel Website
+# Rolax.Resort Hotel Website

-Welcome to the **Rolex Resort Hotel** project — a fully responsive, professional hotel booking website built with modern front-end technologies.
+Welcome to the **Rolax Resort Hotel** project — a fully responsive, professional hotel booking website built with modern front-end technologies.
 This project showcases a luxury hotel with its rooms, restaurant, bar, blog, and contact information in a sleek and interactive interface.

 ---

 ## 🏨 Project Overview

-**Rolex Resort** is a professional hotel booking website designed to provide an immersive and elegant user experience.
+**Rolax Resort** is a professional hotel booking website designed to provide an immersive and elegant user experience.
 The website includes the following pages:

 - **Home Page** – Showcases the hotel’s amenities, rooms, and gallery with pop-up images.
 - **About Page** – Highlights the story, philosophy, and values of the hotel.